RaidPRDev/firebase-webpack-lib/README.md

 install webpack and dependencies
 > npm install

-add/remove modules you want in the library
+edit the index file to add/remove modules you want in the library
 > index.js

 compile